aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-exception-collection/_index.md

 calendar.Exceptions.AddRange(nonWorkingExceptions);
 ```

-This step defines non-working time exceptions, such as holidays, and adds them to the calendar.
+### Step 4: Display Calendar Exceptions (Verification)

-## Step 5: Display Calendar Exceptions
+After adding exceptions, you’ll often want to verify that they were recorded correctly.
+The following loop prints each exception’s details to the console.

 ```csharp
 Console.WriteLine("Exceptions of calendar {0}: ", calendar.Exceptions.ParentCalendar.Name);